nyura123/mobx-firebase-store/README.md

 10. Use `firebase-nest` `autoSubscriber` to allow React components to specify their prop- and state-dependent subscriptions and be automatically subscribed/unsubscribed.

-    If your component's props or state is ipdated, the subscriptions will be updated automatically.
+    If your component's props or state is updated, the subscriptions will be updated automatically.

 11. `firebase-nest` & `autoSubscriber` both minimize unnecessary ref.off()/ref.on() flickering.